arm61/pylj/docs/source/particles-and-potentials.md

 print(configuration.position[:3] * 1e10)
 ```

+The atoms start on a square lattice, and `configuration` records where they are. `pylj` reports every quantity in SI units, so the positions are in metres, and the cell converts them to Angstrom for printing.
+The inputs are in mixed units: `initialise` takes the box in Angstrom, `LennardJones` takes joules and metres, and `Species` takes atomic mass units.

-The species and the pair potentials are collected in a dictionary called `model`.
-Writing `**model` in the call passes its two entries as the keyword arguments `species=` and `pair_potentials=`.
+The species and the pair potentials are collected in a dictionary called `model`, and `**model` in the call passes its two entries as the keyword arguments `species=` and `pair_potentials=`.
 Every later chapter builds its simulations this way, so that the model is written once.
 With one species, `pair_potentials` has a single entry.
 A mixture of argon and xenon would need three: argon with argon, xenon with xenon, and argon with xenon.

-The simulation starts by placing the atoms on a square lattice, and `configuration` records where they are.

-Two units conventions meet in this cell. `initialise` takes its lengths in Angstrom; the potential takes SI units, joules and metres; and `Species` takes the mass in atomic mass units.
-Everything a simulation reports back is in SI units, so the positions above are in metres, and the cell converts them to Angstrom for printing.

 ## The energy of the whole box